waxxio/waxx/README.md

 1. HTTP request is received by Waxx (Use a reverse proxy/load balancer/https server like NGINX first for production)
 2. The request is placed in a queue: `Waxx::Server.queue`
 3. The request is popped off the queue by a Ruby green thread and parsed
-4. The variable `x` is created with the request `x.req` and response `x.res`.
+4. The variable `x` is created with the request `x.req` and response `x.res` and DB connections in `x.db`.
 5. The run method is called for the appropriate app (a namespaced RPC).
 All routes are: /app/act/[arg1/args2/arg3/...] => app is the module and act is the method to call with the args.
-6. You output to the response using `x << "output"` or using helper methods: `App::Html.page(...)`
+6. You output to the response using `x << "output"` or using helper methods: `App::Html.render(...)`
 7. The response is returned to the client.
-Partial, chunked, and streamed responses are supported as well as you have direct access to the IO.
+Partial, chunked, and streamed responses are supported as well.
+You have direct access to the IO.

 ## Fast to Develop